shbkukuk/turkish-bert-sentiment-analyzer/README.md

 - **Data Source**: Customer complaints from tourism platform
 - **Analysis Methods**: Combined lexicon-based and transformer-based approaches

+## 📝 Important Notes

+### Data Privacy & Files
+- **No Data Included**: This repository does not contain any actual complaint data, PDF reports, or ZIP files
+- **Privacy First**: All sensitive customer data has been excluded from the public repository
+- **Generate Your Own**: Use `prepare_dataset.py` to collect your own data for analysis
+- **File Types Excluded**: `*.csv`, `*.json`, `*.pdf`, `*.zip` files are in `.gitignore`

+### Getting Data
+To run this analysis, you need to:
+1. **Run the scraper**: `python prepare_dataset.py` to collect Turkish text data
+2. **Use your own data**: Replace data loading sections with your Turkish text dataset
+3. **Follow the notebook**: Step-by-step instructions are provided in the Jupyter notebook

+### Model Downloads
+- Turkish BERT model (~500MB) downloads automatically on first run
+- Requires internet connection for initial setup
+- Models are cached locally after first download

+## 🤝 Contributing

+Feel free to contribute to this project by:
+- Adding new Turkish NLP features
+- Improving the analysis pipeline
+- Enhancing visualizations
+- Adding support for other languages
+- Optimizing performance

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).

+## 🔗 Contact

+- **GitHub Issues**: For bugs and feature requests
+- **Discussions**: For questions and community support

 ---

-*This project demonstrates advanced NLP techniques applied to Turkish language processing, combining traditional methods with cutting-edge transformer models for comprehensive text analysis.*
+*This project demonstrates advanced NLP techniques for Turkish language processing, combining traditional methods with cutting-edge transformer models for comprehensive text analysis.*